Gurdon-Super-Res-Lab/Microscope-Control/README.md

 * NI Device Drivers (DAQmx and VISA are required)
 * NI Vision Development Module

-Due to third party camera driver limitations we are stuck on LabVIEW for 2016 for the moment.
+Due to third party camera driver limitations we are stuck on LabVIEW 2016 for the moment.

 # Setup and Operation
 Please visit the [Microscope-Control](https://www.youtube.com/channel/UC7R7VayC6sGIrlphbH7pn-w/) YouTube channel for information on how to setup and run this software.